mkloubert/jqChessBoard/README.md

 ##### fieldHeight

-CSS compatibe value for the height of a field.
+CSS compatible value for the height of a field.
 Is not defined by default.

 ```javascript
 var cbCtx = $('#myChessBoard').chessBoard({